virtualritz/delight-helpers/README.md

             foo.@4.nsi ⟶   foo.0001.nsi, foo.0002.nsi, …

-            Globbing using "<pattern>" (in quotes) is supported - even if your shell has support for it:
+            Globbing using "<pattern>" (in quotes) is supported - even if your shell has no support for it:
             "**/{*.{nsi,lua}}" ⟶ all .nsi and .lua files in the current folder and its subfolders